-Short Term Trend Analysis
+Short Term S&P 500 Elliott Wave Analysis

 Medium Term Trend Analysis

-Long Term Trend Analysis
+Long-Term Trend Analysis

-Published 17th October and validated 16th December 2017
+Published 17th October

-Long term the S&P 500 has completed a (IV) wave of supercycle degree at its March 2009 bottom from a long run elliott wave analysis perspective.
-The long term picture is analogous to the Dow Jones, which shows alternation between supercycle wave (II) and (IV).
+Long-term the S&P 500 has completed a (IV) wave of supercycle degree at its March 2009 bottom from a long run Elliott wave analysis perspective.
+The long-term picture is analogous to the Dow Jones, which shows alternation between supercycle wave (II) and (IV).
 Wave (II) was sharp, simple and retraced a huge portion of wave (I) whereas wave (IV) finished as a complex and shallow irregular flat.
-Nevertheless, supercycle wave (IV) retraced more than a 38.2% fibonacci on a log scale.
+Nevertheless, supercycle wave (IV) retraced more than a 38.2% Fibonacci on a log scale.
 The wave action in between the corrective supercycle waves fits neatly together into an extended third supercycle wave.

 We have labeled the chart as cycle wave I at its top, which we have not seen yet.
 Supercycle (I) took about 100 years time and lifted prices more than tenfold.
 We expect something similar in time and space from supercycle wave (V).